 Bone.
-Studies show that raloxifene increases bone mineral density in the bones of the spine and neck.
+Studies show that raloxifene increases bone density in the bones of the spine and neck.
 This lowers the risk for broken spinal bones.1 Although raloxifene works much like estrogen, it may not be as effective on bone.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 Call your doctor right away if you have:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 Raloxifene raises your risk of dangerous blood clots.
 So does bed rest.
 If you plan to have a surgery followed by bed rest, talk to your doctor about ways to reduce the risk of blood clots around the time of surgery.